khulnasoft-lab/design.khulnasoft.com/contents/components/checkbox.md

 ### Design

-- Checkboxes use high-contrast colors for labels and default browser UI to indicate selected, unselected, and indeterminate states.
+- Checkboxes use high-contrast colors for labels and default browser UI to indicate selected, cleared, and indeterminate states.
 - Options are stacked vertically, with one checkbox per line.

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link: